AUMSA/2020-MSA-content/Big Data and Analytics/Part 1 - Azure Notebooks/Readme.md

 You can also download them from the project view too.

 ### Completed demo project
-You can find the notebook with all the code and cells here: [Comming Soon]
+You can find the notebook with all the code and cells here: [Coming Soon]

 The project link is: [Coming Soon]